mheidinger/HarborMaster/README.md

 ### Docker

-Docker images are available on [Docker Hub](https://hub.docker.com/r/mheidinger/harbor-master).
+Docker images are available on [GHCR](https://github.com/users/mheidinger/packages/container/package/harbor-master).
 The usage is described below.

 ### Compiling and running locally